womyzxc/discord-24-7-rich-presence/README.md

 3. **Edit your config**

-- Open `.env` and set your account token.
+- Open `.env.example` and replace with `.env` also set your account token.

 ```env
 TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX